CARS-UChicago/GSECARS-EPICS/InstallStandaloneIOC.md

 # Installing Pre-Built EPICS IOCs on Windows

+## Overview
+EPICS is a client/server system.
+The server is often called an IOC (for Input/Output Controller).
+It can be run in a real-time OS like vxWorks, or as a standard Linux or Windows application.
+This document describes running an IOC that is a Windows application.

+The server has a database containing EPICS records.
+There are records for analog inputs and outputs, binary inputs and outputs, motors, strings, etc.
+These can be connected to real hardware, or be "soft" records with no hardware connection.
+Each field in a record is called an EPICS Process Variable (PV).
+These PVs are served on the network using a protocol called EPICS Channel Access.
+Channel Access is a layer on top of TCP/IP.
+Channel Access clients can write to or read from PVs, and they request that the server send callback messages (called monitors) when PVs change.

+Many different clients can talk to the server.
+These include generic GUI clients, Windows or Linux shell commands, and applications written in nearly any programming language (C, C++, Python, Java, IDL, Matlab, etc.).

+For the generic GUI client this document describes using medm (Motif Editor and Display Module).
+It is a simple X11/Motif program that lets you graphically design a screen, with widgets that connect to PVs.
+These can read and/or write to PVs, and for reading it always uses monitors, not polling.

-Pre-built binary versions of EPICS applications can be provided for Windows.
+Pre-built binary versions of EPICS applications can be provided for Windows and Linux.
 This is very convenient so that it is not necessary to set up a build system to compile the IOC, which requires significant effort.

-The instructions here use the CARSApp application as an example.
+The instructions here use the Windows CARSApp.exe application as an example.
 CARSApp is an EPICS application built with support for most of the devices in the [EPICS SynApps module](https://www.aps.anl.gov/BCDA/synApps).
 This includes many motors, serial, TCP/IP, and USB devices.
 It does not include support for any [EPICS areaDetector modules](http://cars.uchicago.edu/software/epics/areaDetector.html).
 Those are provided as separate pre-built IOC applications.

-With some modifications these instructions can be used for other pre-built EPICS IOCs.
+With some modifications these instructions can be used for other pre-built EPICS IOCs, or for Linux rather than Windows.

 ## Install required support libraries
 The devices that the CARSApp application can control include Canberra and Amptek multichannel analyzers and